phetdam/c-npy-demo/README.rst

 function for each price [#]_.

 There is a small test suite that can be run with pytest__ after installation.

+.. [#] Attributed to Sir Tony Hoare, popularized by Donald Knuth.

 .. [#] Other options could be the use of ctypes, Cython__ or numba__.